All Episodes

 I think he was the first one to have it.

-And we showed you guys the marriage certificate earlier, so um, yeah.
+And we showed you guys the marriage certificate earlier.

-Racketeering acts two, seven, and ten, sexual exploitation of a child, Jane Doe.
+Racketeering Acts 2, 7, and 10, sexual exploitation of a child, Jane Doe.

 Okay, that's like a very layman's terms way of putting it for you guys.

-Racketeering acts two, seven, and ten, sex exploitation of a child, Jane Doe number two, Jane Doe number four, and Jane Doe number five.
+Racketeering Acts 2, 7, and 10, sex exploitation of a child, Jane Doe, number 2, Jane Doe number 4, and Jane Doe number 5.

 You guys are probably wondering why the fuck are they using Jane Doe's?

-Kelly, of course, Jane Doe number two, Jane Doe number four, Jane Doe number five to engage in sexual explicit conduct for the purpose of producing video recordings over the course of decades.
+Kelly caused Jane Doe number two, Jane Doe number four, and Jane Doe number five to engage in sexually explicit conduct for the purpose of producing video recordings.

-He made these recordings and other recordings of sexually explicit conduct using VHS video cameras, canon camp quarters, iPhones, and iPads.
+Over the course of decades, he made these recordings and other recordings of sexually explicit conduct using VHS video cameras, Canon and camcorders, iPhones, and iPads.

 Holy fuck, this guy, bro.